Closed

 Additional information

-- The Ministry may limit the number of projects selected based on available funds.
+- The Ministry may limit the number of selected applications to match available funds.

 Frequently Asked Questions about the Capital Assistance – Stream 1: Restoration of heritage assets Program